-In villages across Sierra Leone, most parents—and the burden is usually on the mother—must walk several miles to farm, carrying their children on their backs.
+In villages across Sierra Leone, most parents—and the responsibility is usually left to the mother—must walk several miles to farm, carrying their children on their backs.
 Children are often left unattended or in the care of siblings as young as five years of age—who themselves need care, supervision, and schooling.
-Often, their only option is to leave them sitting under a hut while they tend to their crops, in hopes of providing food for their families.
+Often, parents’ only option is to leave them sitting under a hut while they tend to their crops, in hopes of providing food for their families.

-In addition, the issues of food insecurity, poor nutrition and health, environmental degradation, and lack of economic access are directly connected with limited early childhood development and education, illiteracy, child labor, violence, and neglect within and outside of homes.
+The issues of food insecurity, poor nutrition and health, environmental degradation, and lack of economic sustenance are directly connected with limited access to early childhood development and education, illiteracy, child labor, violence, and neglect within and outside of homes.

 SLFND's Dovalema Early Childhood Co-op answers the need for childcare services in village communities by co-creating an indigenous, culturally-specific, environmentally-focused, healing centered compound and curriculum to supports the social, emotional, cognitive, and physical needs of participating children ages 2-5.
 Beyond direct childcare services for participating families, Dovalema serves as a hub where all village families gather to gain greater understanding and advocacy skills related to preventive health, child development nonviolent discipline, child labor, and abuse.